xiang1103/Papers-Read-Notes/LLM-NLP/DDK_Distilling Domain Knowledge.md

 - Dataset RedPajama for distillation:
     - Contains CommonCrawl(web crawled datasets), C4(web crawled), the Stack (source code of 30 programming languages), Wikipedia, Books (books with author and their publication info), ArXiv, StackExchange, OpenWebMath(Math webpages)
     - These are the domain datasets used during distillation process
-- Areas for improvement: math, chinese
+- Areas for improvement: math, Chinese
 - Prepare 500 samples to use as validation for each domain
 - Training details such as setting learning rates can be found in the paper
 - **Evaluation is done by using preexisting benchmark datasets across different domains such as RACE.**